 Who is the author?
 Well, I’ve been married to my dearest friend for nearly 15 years, am a grateful mom of 3 amazing kiddos, and a fan of timely (fully-intended) puns!
 A former Speech and Language Pathologist for nearly 2 decades, I now educate our 3 children full-time and am cherishing every gifted moment…even in the challenges.
 But what is interwoven into every aspect of daily life (as a wife, via motherhood, teaching, friendship, etc.) is “always being prepared to make a reasoned defense (apologia) to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect (1 Peter 3:15).”
 It’s a Grace-supplied journey that began for me in 1999, and is why this blog exists!

-In August of 2022, an opportunity crossed my path to volunteer with Women in Apologetics (WIA), which has been an incredible blessing for my family and me.
-WIA is an incredible Christian non-profit organization “whose sole focus is to educate, equip, and encourage women in Christian apologetics.”
+One year later, an opportunity crossed my path to volunteer with Women in Apologetics (WIA), which has been an incredible blessing for my family as well.
+WIA is an incredible non-profit Christian organization “whose sole focus is to educate, equip, and encourage women in Christian apologetics.”
 Please consider setting aside time to peruse the educational videos, courses, and articles found both on WIA’s website as well as on Facebook, Instagram, and YouTube.
-And most certainly keep your eyes open for their conferences!
+And most certainly (pray about) consider volunteering as well!

 What is the Gospel?